ihuomah/silent-failure-detection/README.md

 This project explores how silent failures (missing or delayed heartbeat signals) can be detected and analysed using a heartbeat monitoring pipeline.

+The goal is not to replace existing monitoring platforms, but to make the underlying assumptions, failure modes, and detection logic explicit and inspectable.

 ---

 ## Why this matters